Millions of people suffer from Dry Eye Disease.

 Tears drain out of each eye, and into the nose, through a small channel.
 These channels can be closed either temporarily with tiny plugs (punctal occlusion) or permanently, to keep the tear film on the surface for a longer time.

 The most recent treatment for dry eye disease, TrueTear®, is an FDA approved nasal neurostimulation device.
-An alternative treatment to drops and drug free, TrueTear helps patients produce their own tears through gentle pulses of energy to the nasal mucosa for an immediate and potentially longer lasting production of natural tears.
+An alternative treatment to drops and drug-free, TrueTear helps patients produce their own tears through gentle pulses of energy to the nasal mucosa for immediate and potentially longer-lasting production of natural tears.
 Please see below for important safety information.